Support for growth and learning

 We utilise the Let’s Talk about Children (LTC) method in early childhood and basic education.

 During the LTC discussions, parents and professionals talk about how the child’s everyday life is going.
 An LTC discussion is held with the parents of every child who is beginning early childhood education approximately six weeks after their first day (Kauniainen’s early childhood education plan 2019 – in Finnish).
 Separate discussions are held for each child in the family.
 A discussion is also held when a child is transferring from one group to another, if the parents view it as necessary or if there is concern that the child will find the transfer challenging.
 On the school level, the LTC discussions are held during certain years.

 Additionally, parents have the possibility to have LTC discussions whenever they feel it is necessary or when there are changes in the child’s development environment (home, school, etc.) that may be challenging for the child.

-More information about the LTC method is available online at mieli.fi/en/front-page/society-and-advocacy/the-effective-child-and-family-work/lets-talk-about-children.
+More information about the LTC method is available online at mieli.fi.
 The website also contains LTC logbooks that we hope you will review prior to any LTC discussions.